 Less maintenance: In normal operation, Magnetic driven pumps may endure for over ten years without requiring any repairs.
 There are no charges for seal replacement or maintenance without seals, and there is no chance of costly downtime.
 However, O-rings and bearings should be examined on a regular basis (at least once a year) to ensure that they are not worn.

 There is less risk of leaks and fines: Hazardous fluids can be pumped without fear of leakage or vapor emissions.
 This allows the facility to avoid costly EPA fines while also protecting personnel from dangerous chemicals and explosive fluids.

-Kiron Hydraulics Needs Private Limited, in collaboration with our Principal Dickow Pumps, offers a full solution for your Magnetic Driven Pumps requirements.
+Kiron Hydraulics Needs Private Limited, in collaboration with Dickow Pumps, offers a full solution for your Magnetic Driven Pumps requirements.
 These pumps are made using high-quality components and cutting-edge machinery under the supervision of qualified personnel.
 Corrosion resistance, ease of installation, good performance, sturdiness, and extended service life are all advantages of these items.
 We provide these pumps in a variety of technical parameters and may tailor them to meet the demands of our customers within a reasonable time frame.